-Amid the restrictions of quarantine, I’m sustained by my favorite form of travel — walking.
+Amid quarantine restrictions, I’m sustained by my favorite form of travel — walking.
 It’s still safe for most people to spend time outside getting exercise.
 And as experts affirm, the outdoors may preserve your sanity during a lockdown.
 When I travel as a pedestrian in my home city of Washington, DC, it’s my daily salvation.

 The absence of traffic is a once-in-a-lifetime boon for the urban pedestrian.
-There are so few cars moving in DC that some residents have ‘taken to the streets’ in a new way.
+There are so few cars moving in DC that some residents have ‘taken to the streets in a new way.
 They’re walking in the street rather than on the sidewalk.
 It’s easier than stepping off the curb to ensure social distancing.
-Washington’s ubiquitous motorcades have all but disappeared and sirens are largely silenced.
+Washington’s ubiquitous motorcades have disappeared, and sirens are largely silenced.
 I’m intent on savoring the fresh air and quiet.
-It won’t last much longer.

 As an urban dweller and a passionate pedestrian, I know every block of my DC neighborhood, Foggy Bottom.
 Or I thought I did.
-In the pre-COVID-19 world, I was habitually in a hurry.
+In the pre-pandemic world, I was habitually in a hurry.
 Walking meant a dash to catch a Metro train or to shop for groceries.
 Today, I’m relishing my daily escape from lockdown and discovering new treasures on foot in my neighborhood and beyond.
-These days, I have no destination, just the rare luxury to explore and observe something new in familiar places.
+I have no destination these days, just the rare luxury of exploring and observing something new in familiar places.
 This quiet period should last until the end of spring.